sveetch/Optimus/docs/index.rst

 Optimus
 =======

-Optimus is a building environment to produce static HTML from templates, with assets compress managing and optionnaly with i18n support for translations.
+Optimus is a building environment to produce static HTML from templates, with assets compress managing and with i18n support for translations.

 Contents
 --------